U.S. entrepreneur's 'ultimate experiences' dream ends in tragedy

 Four Americans killed in helicopter crash during Kenya safariMarch 4, 201900:44

-Brett Stapper had finished his tour with Burke on Friday morning, the same day his brother, Brandon, arrived in Kenya with his girlfriend, Gehane Ribeyre.
+Brett Stapper had finished his tour with Burke on Friday morning, the same day his brother, Brandon, arrived in Kenya with his wife, Gehane Ribeyre.

 “You just get in and take off and start flying,” Brett Stapper recalled.
 “You just fly and every 15 minutes or so you just get out — on a volcano you’ll stop, on a riverbed you’ll stop — and go and talk with a local tribe that probably have not had a lot of interaction with the modern world.”

-Note: CORRECTION (March 6, 4:23 p.m.
-ET):An earlier version of this story misstated the relationship between one of the victims of the crash, Brandon Strapper, and Gehane Ribeyre.
-They were married; she was not his girlfriend.